-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3,C5 CSU GE: C2 IGETC: 3B
+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L Prerequisite: ENG-001A CAN: None Transfer Status: CSU/UC Degree Applicable: AA/AS

+COD GE: C3,C5 CSU GE: C2 IGETC: 3B

-ENG-022 INTRODUCTION TO AFRICAN 3 Units AMERICAN LITERATURE
+ENG-022 INTRODUCTION TO AFRICAN Units: 3 AMERICAN LITERATURE

 This course provides an introduction to folk, traditional and contemporary African American literature with critical analysis of representative works in the essay, the short story, the novel, poetry and drama.
 It includes a historical overview from the seventeenth century through the present.
-Through varied reading selections and learning about the history and culture of African Americans in the United States, the student better understand and appreciate the richness and diversity of African American literature.
+Through varied reading selections and learning about the history and culture of African Americans in the United States, the students better understand and appreciate the richness and diversity of African American literature.

+Lecture Hours: 54 Lab Hours: 0 Repeatable: No Grading: L

+Prerequisite: ENG-C 01A

+CAN: None

-Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: C3,C5 CSU GE: C2 IGETC: 3B
+Transfer Status: CS U/UC Degree Applica able: AA/AS

+COD GE: C3,C5 CSU GE: C2 IGETC: 3B

-ENG-023 INTRODUCTION TO 3 Units AUTOBIOGRAPHY
+ENG-023 INTRODUCTION TO Units: 3 AUTOBIOGRAPHY